Have you ever tried saving up for anything?

 When you are checking ticket prices online, remember to clear your cookies and browsing data before going back to check the same travel dates, as I have found that this can affect the prices offered quite considerably.

 Check out independent travel fare aggregator sites and apps like Skyscanner, as the prices shown aren’t influenced by cookies and browser history.
+At least, that’s what they tell you, but I still always clear mine anyway.

 Tip #6: Beware of financial salespeople